eugene-choy-2016/EI_Project/schedulepolling/README.md

 ### Schedule Poller
 This activity checks the designated folder for new schedule every 5 seconds.
 To change the designated folder, in the **Configuration** tab of the activity, choose the folder under **File Name:** and pressing the binoculars icon.
 The selector will force you to select a file, select one in the designated folder and edit the URL to remove the reference to the selected file.
 Alternatively, you can use a __*__.extension to only check for specific file format files.

+### Group
+Upload Schedule, Sleep and Write to Log activities are grouped together in a loop.
+When the process gets to Upload Schedule, it will attempt to upload the schedule.
+If it fails to do so, it will attempt to retry for 10 tries at an interval of 10 seconds.
+Each time it will log the failure in the Log file timestamped.
+The log file is found (and created) at

+` C:\EI\Project\log.txt `

+If at any point within the 10 tries, it manage to successful upload, the process will continue.
+Otherwise, it will end the process instance instantly after the 10th tries.

 ### Upload Schedule
 This activity calls the API to upload the schedule via POST.
 The URL of the API is configured in the **Configuration** tab in **Resource URL**.
 The key for the upload file is **schedule** and should (already) be set in **Input** tab's *Activity Input*, expanding the dropdown *Activity Input > Parameter > Body > Multipart > name* typing into the field.